Enderlook/Net-State-Machine/README.md

     /// If the state machine is already firing an state, it's enqueued to run after completion of the current event. public void Fire(TEvent @event);

-    /// Same as Fire(TEvent) but includes a value that can be passed to subscribed delegates. public void FireWithParameter<TParameter>(TEvent @event, TParameter parameter);

     /// Fire an event to the state machine.
     /// The event won't be enqueued but actually run, ignoring previously enqueued events.
     /// If subsequent events are enqueued during the execution of the callbacks of this event, they will also be run after the completion of this event. public void FireImmediately(TEvent @event);

-    /// Same as FireImmediately(TEvent) but includes a value that can be passed to subscribed delegates. public void FireImmediatelyWithParameter<TParameter>(TEvent @event, TParameter parameter);

     /// Executes the update callbacks registered in the current state. public void Update();

-    /// Same as Update() but includes a value that can be passed to subscribed delegates. public void UpdateWithParameter<TParameter>(TParameter parameter);

     /// Stores a parameter(s) that can be passed to subscribed delegates. public ParametersBuilder With<T>(T parameter);